-- Blueberries: High in antioxidants, blueberries also contain 14% of your daily fiber intake.
+- Blueberries: High in antioxidants, blueberries also contain 14% of your daily fibre intake.

-- Grapefruit: Grapefruit is high in fiber and can help stabilize your blood sugar levels.
+- Grapefruit: Grapefruit is high in fibre and can help stabilise your blood sugar levels.

 - Cucumber: Eat the skin and seeds—they contain most of the food's nutritional value.